 What is a freelancer auto bidder?

-A plain-language guide to the category — what these tools do, how they differ from each other, and where they make sense.
+A plain-language guide to the category: what these tools do, how they differ from each other, and where they make sense.

 Definition

 A freelancer auto bidderis software that monitors freelance-marketplace projects, screens them against a freelancer's bidding criteria, prepares proposals, and submits bids automatically or semi-automatically.
 Most freelancer auto bidders today are built specifically for Freelancer.com, where the project feed moves quickly and being among the first to bid measurably increases the chance of being shortlisted.
+Speed matters there more than on most platforms.
+A project posted at 2 a.m.
+UTC can have a dozen bids before you've had your morning coffee.

 What a freelancer auto bidder typically automates